Piero24/PlugNPlayMac/README.md

             ⚠️ <strong>ATTENTION</strong> ⚠️
         </h3>
         <p  align="center">
-            Currently, bclm works exclusively on Macs with <strong>Intel</strong> processors and not on Macs with <strong>Apple Silicon</strong> processors (<strong>M1, M2, etc</strong>).
+            <strong>Currently, bclm works exclusively on Macs with Intel processors and not on Macs with Apple Silicon processors (M1, M2, etc)</strong>.
 The rest of the functions work without any issues, so Caffeinate and the apps will start as expected, but bclm won't run.
 As soon as I have access to a Mac with an Apple Silicon processor, I will update the code to support these processors.
 Otherwise, if anyone would like to contribute, they are welcome to do so.
         </p>
     </p>
 </p>